ngbolin/Jap2Eng/README.md

 ### How To

 ### Results
-Using the model, I'm getting a [Perplexity score](https://en.wikipedia.org/wiki/Perplexity) of <= 25.
+Using the model, I'm getting a [Perplexity score](https://en.wikipedia.org/wiki/Perplexity) of 18.06 on the Dev dataset, and a BLEU of 9.2 on the Test dataset.
 Going forward, I intent to implement a 2-layer Bidirectional LSTM ala [Luong, Pham and Manning (2015)](https://arxiv.org/abs/1508.04025) and evaluate its performance vis-a-vis a single-layer model.
 Finally, I will implement a Neural Maching Translation model using Transformers.

 ### Conclusion